nnamdiib/chatroom/README.md

 I will extend his idea by adding the following features:

 - Message persistence
+	- Pickles?
+	- How to accurately sort each chat session by room name and time?

-- Attractive UI
+- Attractive UI (done)
 	- Homepage (done)
 	- Existing chatroom page (done)
 	- Chat page (done)

-- limit usernames to 15 chars
+- limit usernames to 15 chars (done)

-- no spaces allowed in room and usernames.
+- no spaces allowed in room and usernames. (done)

-- Show available chatrooms
+- Show available chatrooms(done)